-There are many body creams on the market for the atopic skin seen in eczema, but many of these creams do not have the proper ratio or types of lipids to repair the skin barrier.
+There are many body creams on the market for the atopic skin seen in eczema, but many of these creams do not have the proper ratio or types of lipids to repair the skin barrier and they do not have the desired maltese cross pattern found in the best barrier repair moisturizers.
 We will discuss the best eczema creams to soothe itchy dry skin.
-To learn more about complete eczema skincare routines, visit here.

 Eczema Skin Care

 The cleanser and moisturizer you choose to use on your skin can have a profound effect on your eczema.
-It is essential to use a gentle cleanser and a lipid filled barrier repair moisturizer to soothe, hydrate and calm the inflammation caused by eczema.
-Look for anti inflammatory ingredients that soothe and calm skin like argan oil.
+It is essential to use a gentle eczema cleanser and a lipid filled barrier repair moisturizer to soothe, hydrate and calm the inflammation caused by eczema.
+Look for anti inflammatory ingredients that soothe and calm skin like:

 Eczema Creams Must Strengthen the Skin Barrier

 In order for an eczema cream to be effective, it must strengthen the skin barrier.